vahidetemadi/smartdoc/README.md

 To use the plugin, depending on the LLM usage mode, you may need some small configs first:
 (I) To use a remote LLM, in this case DeepSeek, you need acquire an API key and place it in ```File --> Settings --> Other Settings --> SmartDoc App Settings --> DeepSeek API Key```
 ![DeepSeek API key](readmeImgs/SmartDoc-api-key.png)

+DeepSeek default model is ```deepseek-coder```, if you want try another model, like ```deepseek-reasoner```, try to set env ```DEEPSEEK_MODEL_NAME``` with your new model name and in your next request you will get response from new model.

 (II) if you use are using a local LLM run by Ollama, do not touch its default port (i.e., 11434).
-Make sure it is ```codellama:7b``` to get the most of it.
-(Ollama model name should be provided via a environment var named: "OLLAMA_MODEL_NAME", so have it defined prior to running the plugin on your system)
+Ollama model name should be provided via a environment var named: "OLLAMA_MODEL_NAME", so have it defined prior to running the plugin on your system.
+A strong model like ```codellama:70b``` can offer better result and avoid retry count!

 Once have this configs set, when you right-click over a method, you will see something like this:

 ![SmartDoc LLM options](readmeImgs/SmartDoc-llm-options.png)